nishio/jscc/README.rst

 - background compile & lint (using Closure Compiler and Closure Lint),
 - visualize them with dinamic graph (using Highcharts and Flask).

+You can see screenshots of dinamic graphs on: https://github.com/nishio/jscc/blob/gh-pages/screenshot.png

 CONTENTS